 Carbon is pushing the limits of short-run manufacturing with the Carbon M2, part of their SpeedCell system.
 Here we review the M2’s specs to see why it’s making such an impact.

-Here are the 40 most innovative 3D printing companies in 2017, from pioneering 3D printer manufacturers to the best filament producers.
+Check out the 40 most innovative 3D printing companies of 2017, from pioneering 3D printer manufacturers to the best filament producers.

 Vitamix partners with The Technology House to use Carbon's 3D printing technology to transform part design and production.
 The blending equipment leader will mass produce a micro-fluidic nozzle that is 10 times more durable, uses 30 percent less material, and is 33 percent more economical.